-We have included additional guidance for accredited persons on completing specific fields in the VEEC creation forms for the space heating and cooling (activity 6) in appendix B.
+We have included additional guidance for accredited persons on completing specific fields in the VEEC creation forms for the space heating and cooling (activity 6) in Appendix C.

-5.8.
+4.9.
 VEEC assessment

 When you have paid your certificate creation fees, we will assess the created VEECs for eligibility for registration.
-This process involves checks to verify that VECCs have been created in accordance with the VEET Act and VEET Regulations.
+This process involves checks to verify that VEECs have been created in accordance with the VEET Act and VEET Regulations.
 We may require you submit to us record evidence as part of that assessment process.